Path Evolution Model for Endogenous Channel Digital Twin towards 6G Wireless Networks: Introduction

 \subsection{Channel Digital Twin}

-To resolve the bottleneck of high dimensional CSI acquisition, mainstream approaches directly utilize the measured CSI for prediction, which can also be enhanced by deep learning \cite{chcom_cui_continuous_2024}.
-However, their channel acquisition accuracy dramatically relies on pilot densities, which cannot achieve high CSI precision when pilot densities are low.
-Additionally, deep learning related CSI extrapolation and interpolation heavily depend on the training dataset, whose generalization capability cannot be guaranteed in dynamic environments.
+To resolve the bottleneck of high-dimensional CSI acquisition, mainstream approaches directly utilize the measured CSI for prediction, which can be enhanced by deep learning \cite{chcom_cui_continuous_2024}.
+However, their channel acquisition accuracy dramatically relies on pilot densities, which cannot achieve high CSI precision with low pilot densities.
+Additionally, existing deep learning-related channel extrapolation and interpolation heavily depend on the distribution of the training dataset, which encounters the generalizability challenge when the distribution of wireless channel significantly shifts in the test environment.

 Recently, Channel Digital Twin (CDT) has emerged as an effective tool for CSI acquisition.
 CDT endeavors to reflect physics entities in wireless channels with digital representations, which offers site-specific prior knowledge for CSI acquisition.
 Compared to the aforementioned pure pilot-based approaches, CDT can greatly reduce pilot overhead to attain high-precision CSI, which offers an additional dimension for CSI acquisition.
 Currently, there are two main types of CDTs.
 One is vision information, which provides geometric and object information to attain the properties of wireless channel \cite{commag_twin_Alkhateeb_2023, twc_computer_xu_2023}.
-Another is Channel Knowledge Map (CKM), which serves as a channel property database tagged with UE location \cite{comst_CKM_zeng_2024}.
-To infer wireless channel property (e.g., beam index and path parameters) with input data (e.g., images and UE locations), deep learning is usually adopted in current CDTs.
+Another is Channel Knowledge Map (CKM), which serves as a channel property database tagged with location \cite{comst_CKM_zeng_2024}.
+To infer wireless channel property (e.g., beam index and path parameters) with input data, deep learning is usually adopted in current CDTs.

 Despite the prior knowledge, current CDTs still encounter two challenges.
 On the one hand, current CDTs cannot be instantly integrated into existing communication systems due to their nature of exogeneity.
 Once the extrinsic input outside of communication systems (e.g., images from cameras and locations from GPS devices) is unavailable, the operation of current CDTs will be interrupted.
 For instance, the operation can be challenging for indoor UEs due to occlusion and weak indoor GPS signals.
 On the other hand, learning of current CDTs is environment-dependent.
 Explicitly, neural networks in current CDTs need to be retrained when operating in new environments, which induces a huge data collection and model retraining burden for large-scale deployment.